dlittle-source/stackguide/.github/ISSUE_TEMPLATE/stackguide-feedback.md

 Thank you for taking the time to use **StackGuide v1.0**.

-Your feedback is incredibly valuable and will directly influence future releases of the application.
-Whether your experience was great or you found areas that need improvement, I'd love to hear your thoughts.
+Your feedback will directly influence future versions of the application.
+Whether you discovered a bug, have a feature idea, or simply want to share your experience, I'd love to hear from you.

 Please answer as many questions as you'd like.